MERV 8 vs MERV 11 Air Filters: Which Should I Use?

 Difference Between MERV 8 And MERV 11 Filters

-Selecting the right air filter can be difficult if you are not aware of MERV ratings.
+Picking the right air filter can be confusing if you don't understand MERV ratings.
 With this useful comparison table, let's explore the main differences between MERV 8 and MERV 11 filters to help you make a better choice.

 Feature MERV 8 Air Filters MERV 11 Air Filters